Statutory redundancy pay calculator

 Redundancy is a form of dismissal where the employer needs to reduce the workforce.
 Employees have a series of rights when made redundant such as:

-a consultation (individual or collective) with the employer
+- consultation with the employer (individual or collective)

 Who is entitled to redundancy pay